claban3/eulersolutions/README.md

 # eulersolutions
-Project Euler solutions in python
+Project Euler solutions in python.

-Uploaded starting from 8 because I started working in Java, but wanted to learn python
+Pushed from 8 because I started working in Java, but wanted to learn python.